By Devin Gharibian-Saki, Chief Solution Officer, Redwood Software

 And that’s before you factor in the unexpected license audits and all the wasted definitions you end up paying for during testing.

 It’s an out-of-date pricing model that’s ill-suited to today’s cloud- and the service-based world.
 It’s one that all too often means customers end up paying more than they expected.
 And it’s one that you won’t find with Redwood RunMyJobs® scheduling, which means no nasty pricing surprises for our customers.

 Transparency and visibility are things that we consider central tenets of our approach at Redwood.
 They’re supported by our per-usage product pricing and our central web-based dashboard that simplifies process automation across silos of both legacy and new applications (which, incidentally, also reduces the costs of running those processes).

-We hear many complaints about rival products from new customers who migrate to our process automation and robotic solutions.
-While we could point out all the ways in which those other products truly cannot compete, we’d rather give you the chance to see for yourself how Redwood RunMyJobs scheduling goes beyond your current process automation expectations.
+We hear many complaints about rival products from new customers who migrate to our process automation solutions.
+While we could point out all the ways in which those other products truly cannot compete, we’d rather give you the chance to see for yourself how Redwood RunMyJobs goes beyond your current process automation expectations.

 Get your own free, no-commitment Redwood RunMyJobs scheduling trial here.